RevengerWizard/viper/notes.md

 - [X] only allow `bool` type evaluated expressions in conditions, i.e. `if x != nil` instead of `if x`

 - [ ] explicit uninitialized variables with ` = undefined`
-    - [ ] zero initialization by default
+    - [X] zero initialization by default

+---

 - [ ] intrinsics